wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

-Since the assumption of complete one-valuedness of multiplication and division is thereby broken, we do not want to look at unconditional one-valuedness as a necessary property of the concept of division.
+Since the assumption of complete one-valuedness of multiplication and division is thereby broken, we do not want to look at unconditional one-valuedness as a necessary property of the concept of division in general.
 Indeed, in systems to be treated later, we will come upon distinct numbers which carry the character of the modulus in themselves, insofar as a product to which they give one factor does not necessarily change its value when the other factor changes, so that